-- · Governor's skills audit. - Action plan which identifies areas of improvement and actions to be taken.
+- · Governor's skills audit. - · Action plan which identifies areas of improvement and actions to be taken.

-The finance and general purposes committee is a sub-committee of the main Board of Trustees.
+The People, Estates and Finance Committee (formally the Finance and General Purposes Committee) is a sub-committee of the main Board of Trustees.
 Its purpose is to assist the decision making of the Board of Trustees by enabling more detailed consideration to be given to the best means of fulfilling the Board of Trustees responsibility to ensure sound management of the Trust's finances and resources, including proper planning, monitoring and probity.